AreaLayer/javascript-dlc/docs/library.md

 In this library, we have sections:

 - DLC with Events, Signatures, Data
-- Lightning Netwokrk with CLN, Eclair, LND
+- Lightning Network with CLN, Eclair, LND
 - Nostr with examples

 ### Import package